Safe-DS/DSL/docs/Stdlib/python/Tutorials/data_processing.md

 table2_imp = imputer.fit_transform(table_with_nan, ["column1"])
 ```

-The following Table has its `nan` values replaced with the median of column1:
+The `nan` values in the following table are replaced with the median value of column1:

 | column1 | column2 | column3 |
 | ------- | ------- | ------- |